 Volunteers.
 We may share your information with University volunteers in connection with volunteer opportunities.
 In such cases, we may share your information with such third parties.
 Please see the Policy on Volunteer Service for more information on expectations of volunteers with respect to sensitive and confidential information.

 We seek to implement appropriate security measures to protect your information when you transmit it to us and when we store it on our systems.
 Unfortunately, no data transmission or storage can be guaranteed to be 100% secure.
-When you send us credit card information over the Internet, we use industry standard SSL (secure socket layer) encryption.
-Your password is protected so that only you can access it and view the information that you provide to us through the online database portals.
-We strongly advise you not to share your password with anyone.
+Please see the University of Chicago Information Security Office website for more information on our information security practices.

 Various jurisdictions grant individuals rights regarding their data, including: (i) the right to request access to your information held by the University; (ii) the right to have inaccurate or incomplete personal data rectified; (iii) the right to erasure of your information, provided there is no legitimate reason for the University to continue to process or retain the information; (iv) the right to restrict processing of your information in specific situations; (v) the right to request provision of some elements of your information; (vi) the right to object to processing of your information, including to send you communications that may be considered direct-marketing materials; and (vii) the right to object to automated decision-making or profiling, where applicable.
 All requests to exercise any of the rights described above should be made to the appropriate contact listed above.